 -Passo del Dosso Alto/Passo delle Portole (1.727m)

+The road has a maximum grade of 12 percent and the speed is limited to 20 km/h.
+It is closed to vehicles with a width of 2,50m and a height of 3,20m.
+The road has some narrow parts, impassable for 2 medium cars.
+Not recommended if you don't know how to reverse.
 The original road was built on Roman times.
 It has never had much traffic because the bad conditions of the road where abundant stones are scattered.
 Since there was clearly no effort made to make the road again consistently navigable, this state is expected to continue.
-After rain, even a single rainfall, conditions of the road can be challenging.
-Adverse weather conditions can prompt closure of the road.

 Pic: Cristiano Mazzoldi